-We are going to change the world for the better: Even if you could get a short-term swarm focus around hate and intolerance, this book is about good causes.
-Everything you focus on tends to grow, and all your values become organizational values.
-Therefore, a swarm built on distrust would quickly be devoured from within by its own negative feelings, and collapse, splinter, and fragment into irrelevance.
-In contrast, the swarms that are the subject of this book aim to go into the history books based on mutual trust to achieve the impossible.
+We are going to change the world for the better: Keep repeating your vision of how fantastic the world will look after the swarm has succeeded in its ambitions, and how great it would be for humanity as a whole.
+(Swarm methodologies only work well when you strive for the greater good.
+Even if you could get a short-term swarm focus around hate and intolerance, all your values become organizational values.
+Therefore, a swarm built on distrust would quickly be devoured from within by its own negative feelings, and collapse, splinter, and fragment into irrelevance.)
+The swarms that are the subject of this book aim to go into the history books based on mutual trust to achieve the impossible.
 The people who devote themselves to the goal of your swarm do so to get a footprint in history.
 You should communicate that this is exactly what will happen, once the swarm succeeds.
 (And indeed, getting to Mars would get into the history books, as would eliminating illiteracy.)